Brenda Palms Barber

 Laurie Neal is a graduate of Jones Commercial High School and an alumni of DeVry University majoring in Computer Information Systems.
 Laurie has worked numerous jobs including for the United States Postal Service as a NTE Clerk and Chicago Public Schools, teaching elementary students digital literacy where they got the bug to get more involved with computers, and under the Mayor of Riverdale (Deon Dean).
 While attending DeVry, made the Dean’s list for accomplishing straight A’s on course record.
 In her current role as AmeriCorps volunteer and Digital Literacy Instructor, Laurie teaches daily computer classes to in NLEN’s Resource Room and instructs the U-Turn Permitted Express job readiness class.

-Michelle Parker, Financial Coach, works one-on-one with clients to help them develop budgets, build their credit, and reach their financial goals.
+Michelle Parker, Senior Financial Coach, works one-on-one with clients to help them develop budgets, build their credit, and reach their financial goals.
 Michelle first came to NLEN in 2013 to assist clients in enrolling in health insurance plans through the Affordable Care Act and then as an Resource and Employability coach.
 Her previous experience in community relations and health care includes serving as Community Outreach Specialist at Family Health Network and as a Subsidy Specialist at Knowledge Learning Corporation.
 Michelle holds an associate’s degree in Social Work from Kennedy King College and is pursuing a bachelor’s degree in Human Services at Capella University.

 Head Beekeeper, Sweet Beginnings